 Here is a short video that explains the multilingual workflow of translating Yoast SEO textual attributes using WPML:

 - Multilingual CMS version of WPML.
 Install the WPML core plugin plus the String Translation add-on plugin.

 - Yoast SEO

-- Yoast SEO Multilingual plugin.
+- WPML SEO plugin.
 This “glue” plugin allows for easier translation of your SEO content using WPML.
 You can download it from your WPML account’s Downloads page.

 - Getting started